Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Introduction

+We also compare CATKE to the $K$-profile parameterization \cite<KPP;>{large1994oceanic} and the second-moment closure of Langmuir turbulence \cite<Langmuir Turbulence Second Moment Closure, or ``SMC-LT'';>{harcourt2015improved}, which are implemented in the General Ocean Turbulence Model \cite<GOTM; see>{umlauf2005second, li2019comparing}.
+CATKE outperforms both of these in almost all cases --- though the results must be taken with a grain of salt, because both KPP and SMC-LT have been calibrated to different data.
+Despite this caveat, the comparison contributes context to CATKE's small but finite biases versus constant forcing LES.

-We explore CATKE's dynamics in more diverse ocean mixing scenarios in section~\ref{exhibition}, including boundary layers forced by diuranlly-varying forcing, mixing by turbulence produced by an external source, and mixing in forced stratified shear turbulence.
-We conclude in section~\ref{sec:discussion} with comments about future efforts to calibrate CATKE to more comprehensive data sets and future model development efforts to capture physics not considered in this work, such as the effect of surface wave fields that vary independently from winds.
-The most important piece of future work is the construction of a global calibration context that will permit to further calibrate CATKE's free parameters from satellite and in-situ ocean observations.
+We conclude in section~\ref{sec:discussion} with comments about future efforts to calibrate CATKE against more comprehensive data sets and future model development efforts to capture physics not considered in this work, such as the effect of surface wave fields that vary independently from winds and the modulation of turbulence by lateral density fronts.
+The most important piece of future work is the construction of a global calibration context to further calibrate CATKE's free parameters against satellite and in-situ ocean observations.